BriqueDeckard/CodinGame_Solutions_JAVA/JAVA/39_Microservices/Microservice-SpringBoot-Docker-Kubernetes/README.md

 However, because the microservices are individually deployed, there is a need to have a mechanism that allow each microservices to discovery the presence of other microservices.
 Thus, in this guide, we will develop a simple e-commerce Spring Boot application adopting the Microservice architecture.

+## Microservices using Spring Boot
+The architectural of our simple e-commerce application is shown below.
+In our overly simplified example, we only have one customer, and all the payments and orders are made by him.
+There are three main components, namely API Gateway, Service Discovery Server, and Microservices.

 ![schema](schema.png "The architecture schema")

+### API Gateway
+API Gateway provides a single point-of-entry to the application.
+It redirects the request received to the appropriate microservices.
+This redirection is transparent to the user.
+Thus, allowing the user to use the application via the same host / url.

+### Service Discovery Server
+Service Discovery Server applies the service discovery mechanism to allow microservices to communicate with each other.
+Each microservices will register with the Service Discovery Server such that it can be discovered by other microservices.

+### Microservice
+Microservice is a component of the application.
+It usually contains the implementation details and logic of the application.
+It will register with the Service Discovery Server such that other microservices can call its APIs.
+Strictly speaking, the API Gateway and Service Discovery Server are microservice.